 Does Alexa really need a screen?
 We put our Amazon Echo Show review unit through its paces to find out.

-After last year’s Connections Conference, we wondered aloud if voice control is the future of smart-home control.
-The answer seemed to be “Yes, but…” We don’t need our Amazon Echo or Google Home to show us a picture of the light we’re turning off, but as things become ever more complex in our increasingly autonomous homes, screens will still have a role — as might gesture control, proximity sensors, and so on.
+We’ve wondered in the past if voice control is the future of smart-home control.
+The answer seemed to be “Yes, but…” We don’t necessarily need our Amazon Echo or Google Home devices to show us a picture of the light we’re turning off, but as things become ever more complex in our increasingly autonomous homes, screens will have a role — as might gesture control, proximity sensors, and so on.

-Enter the Echo Show, a digital assistant with a 7-inch touchscreen that can show you movie trailers, calendar, news alerts, Yelp ratings, and pictures of cats (if you ask the right way).
-We got our hands (and eyeballs) on the Echo Show to see if the screen opens up a whole new dimension to the voice assistant.
+The Amazon Echo Show is a digital assistant with a 7-inch touchscreen that can show you movie trailers, calendar, news alerts, Yelp ratings, and pictures of cats (if you ask the right way).
+We got our hands (and eyeballs) on the Show to see if the screen opens up a whole new dimension to the voice assistant.